SFTtech/openage/doc/nyan/nyan.md

 nyan data format
 ================

-**nyan** is the recursive acronym for **nyan: yet another notation**.
-It consists of two separate, but very similar file formats.
-Firstly, there is the nyan specification (short: nyanspec) which describes a domain of object types.
+**nyan** is the recursive acronym for **nyan: yet another notation**. *nyan* is a human-readable text data format used in openage to represent game assets informations. *nyan* is the data format in which game developers specify game entities characteristics such as units health points, abilities, technologies, etc.
+*nyan* is designed for human readability, simplicity and moddability.
+It enforce a minimum set of grammatical rules to achieve its goal.

+By default, the game engine does not know anything about entities properties.
+The nyan reader provides all those characteristics to the game engine. nyan is used in different contexts :

+- definition of game entities (unit, building) base properties such as health points, ressource cost, abilities, civilization informations, etc...
+- definition of game modes taking the form of patch applied over the game entities base properties.
+Those patch or "deltas" are applied by the game engine during the game initialization.
+Modes consists of a bunch of patches and can be exchanged without tweaking the game base properties.
+- definition of technologies properties such as base entities properties enhancement and ressource cost.
+Those technologies benefits are applied at runtime (after the game initialization) and may be refered as "runtime deltas".
+Like the game entities base properties, technologies can be patched without modifying the base properties.

-Secondly, there is the data file format itself, which defines a set of objects, with their attribute values.
+*nyan* consists of two separate, but very similar file formats.
+First, there is the nyan specification (short: nyanspec) which describes a domain of object types.
+Then, there is the data file format itself (called nyan), which defines a set of objects, with their attribute values.

 nyan specification (nyanspec)
 -----------------------------